Wang Yi: Europe

-In the summer 2025, Wang toured several European nations in preparation for the July 24 China-EU summit in Anhui.
+In the summer 2025, Wang toured several European nations in preparation for the 24 July China-EU summit in Anhui.
 Wang assured the EU that compliance with China's export controls would ensure steady access to the rare earth metals market that China dominates.

 The week of the summit, the EU introduced sanctions on Suifenhe Rural Commercial Bank and Heihe Rural Commercial Bank.
 According to the Financial Times, the banks "used crypto transactions to facilitate the import of goods covered by existing EU sanctions".
 The town of Suifenhe has long had a special relationship with Russia.
 Wang personally attempted to intervene in the EU decision to protect the Chinese banks.
 After the banking sanctions passed, China retaliated with sanctions on two Lithuanian banks.
 Lithuania, in particular, has challenged China's foreign and Taiwan policies.
 Wang stated, "It is a warning against other EU countries that may also violate the one-China principle or attempt to drag China into the Ukraine issue as a scapegoat.
 These measures are intended to deter and counteract such provocations."
 The summit was originally scheduled for two days with atypical access for EU leaders to Xi.
 However, Xi cut the meeting to a single day and only met with European Commission President Ursula von der Leyen.
 The summit highlighted a limited partnership between the two massive economies.

 In the fall, Wang visited several European countries to advance China's foreign policies.
 In Italy, he discussed China's commitment to what China sees as fair and unrestricted trade.
-China is looking to raise foreign direct investment for its fifteenth five-year plan.
+China is looking to raise foreign direct investment for its 15th Five-Year Plan.
 China's 2024 steel glut had caused the EU to take protective trade policies for its steel industry.

 Venezuela

 During Wang's tenure, China and Venezuela have deepened their ties.
 Venezuela was troubled by US sanctions, which Wang tried to mitigate through bilateral cooperation.
 He said Venezuela and China should work together to prevent hegemony from the global north.
+After the 2026 United States strikes in Venezuela Wang's foreign ministry stated "China strongly condemns the US’s blatant use of force against a sovereign state and action against its president."